 As more corporate organizations look for outsourced facilities, they better make sure they are getting what they are paying for.

 “Your instincts were right on – there is most definitely a wide variation in the caliber of the data center from one company to another, and often in between data centers of the same company It is a highly recommended best practice to go and see your specific data center as part of contracting due diligence.
 You learn a lot within the first five minutes you are there about how well they run their shop and how secure/safe your assets really are.

-Most data centers have a brag path through the facility that allows visitors (once they have signed a Non-Disclosure Agreement) to get a feel for the size and caliber of the operation without getting too close to anything.
+Most data centers have a “brag path” through the facility that allows visitors (once they have signed a Non-Disclosure Agreement) to get a feel for the size and caliber of the operation without getting too close to anything.
 Typically, you are not on the floor but rather get a chance to see things from hallways through windows and such.
 This is SOP if someone has a nice data center and has nothing to hide.
-That they didn’t do this for you should indeed raise red flags.
+That they didn’t do this for you should indeed raise red flags.”

-Trite phrases like customer privacy are put-offs.
+Trite phrases like “customer privacy” are put-offs.
 The data center, by its very nature, ensures privacy unless you are showing up with a laptop and planning to do some major downloads and hacking in their presence.
 So what are they hiding?
 Hmmm?

 Another industry veteran, who has decades of facilities planning for mission critical infrastructure, including several major hospitals and airports in the United States and abroad, simply wrote:

 Without belaboring the points raised by the readers, I did not get a good impression of what PEAK 10 claimed they had in terms of facilities, and I would be very suspect of what they list in their marketing materials and what is actually out on the floor.
-As another industry veteran put it, Give me a better answer.
-I didn’t fall down in yesterday’s rain.
+As another industry veteran put it, “Give me a better answer.
+I didn’t fall down in yesterday’s rain.”